chadwallacehart/rpi-auto-nerf-gun/readme.md

 See this [video](https://www.youtube.com/watch?v=qBHvMHJEG-M&t=1s) from Roger Rabbit of this in action.

-You will need to 3d print this piece and fit it inside the gun.
+You will need to 3d print this component and fit it inside the gun.

 #### 3D printing parts